 - MSI Mentoring Program: Beginning in the Fall 2020 semester, 11 doctoral students were awarded scholarships to work with 22 UH undergraduate students to overcome the challenges and difficult time during the pandemic.
 Doctoral student mentors meet regularly with undergraduate mentees, providing much needed socio/emotional, academic, and financial support during the challenging pandemic situation.

-Congratulations to the doctoral students for the MSI scholarship award.
+Congratulations to the doctoral and undergraduate students for the MSI scholarship award.
+Read more about how the mentoring program is helping UH students thrive.

 - Cross-Institutional Collaborative Webinar: AASC personnel Yali Zou and Gayle Curtis, along with UH doctoral students, are working with UCLA’s Asian American Studies Center Director Robert Teranishi and UCLA doctoral students to co-organize a webinar series on student experiences during COVID-19 pandemic and current issues of Asian American/Pacific Islander students in higher education.